-Vavau or Vava'u as blue lagoons in Tonga reminded me of the "Blue Lagoon" movie of the year 1980 starring by Brooke Shields and Christopher Atkins in a tropical island in the nearby South Pacific Ocean.
+Vavau or Vava'u as blue lagoons in the beautiful Tonga Islands reminded me of the "Blue Lagoon" movie of the year 1980 starring by Brooke Shields and Christopher Atkins in a tropical island in the nearby South Pacific Ocean.

-I watched that film the time it released in Kuwait.
+I watched that film the time it was released in Kuwait.
 Nevertheless, I loved "Endless Love" of Brooke Shields, more than this one because the story is great and Diana Ross and Lionel Richie have added some magic to the film.

 They are both a British production and Fiji was one of the British colony south of the Pacific Ocean.
 There is a third version of the film by the title Return to the Blue Lagoon shot in 1991 in another location.